mtreca/mtreca/README.md

 <h2> Hi!
 I'm Maxime.</h2>

-I am a PhD graduate from Paris Saclay looking for opportunities as a machine learning scientist.
-I am also a lead ML and AI teacher at Le Wagon and PSTB.
+I am a machine learning scientist @Adyen.
 On my free time, I like to hack on Emacs and experiment with LISP languages.

 <h3> Stack and tools: </h3>